-L. Tuck planned, collected, processed and analyzed the experimental data and wrote the manuscript.
-C. Samson assisted in establishing the research objectives and provided extensive comments on the technical results and the manuscript.
-J. Laliberté assisted in establishing the research objectives and provided valuable comments on the manuscript.
-M. Cunningham assisted with the design and construction of the scanner, assisted with the diagram of the scanner (Fig. 2) and provided valuable comments on the manuscript.
+Author contributions.
+LET planned, collected, processed, and analyzed the experimental data and wrote the paper.
+CS assisted in establishing the research objectives and provided extensive comments on the technical results and the paper.
+JL assisted in establishing the research objectives and provided valuable comments on the paper.
+MC assisted with the design and construction of the scanner, assisted with the diagram of the scanner (Fig. 2), and provided valuable comments on the paper.

-Competing interests

-The authors declare that there are no competing interests regarding the publication of this paper.
+Competing interests.
+The authors declare that they have no conflict of interest.

-Acknowledgements

-This work was supported by a Collaborative Research and Development grant from the Natural Sciences and Engineering Research Council of Canada (NSERC) to J. Laliberté, C. Samson and D. Feszty, sponsored by Sander Geophysics Ltd. Support was provided to L. Tuck via a NSERC Doctoral Postgraduate Scholarship and an Ontario Graduate Scholarship.
+Acknowledgements.
+This work was supported by a Collaborative Research and Development grant from the Natural Sciences and Engineering Research Council of Canada (NSERC) to Jeremy Laliberté, Claire Samson, and Daniel Feszty, sponsored by Sander Geophysics Ltd. Support was provided to Loughlin E. Tuck via a NSERC Doctoral Postgraduate Scholarship and an Ontario Graduate Scholarship.
 The magnetometers were lent to the project as an in-kind contribution from GEM Systems Canada.